 You will no longer receive alert emails on the topic from Google after unsubscribing.

-If you would like alerts to be delivered via email to your inbox, you can configure rules in your email application to automatically send all alerts to one or more email folders.
-This helps keep your alerts organized and easier to sort through.
+If you would like alerts to be sent via email to your inbox, you can configure rules in your email program to redirect alerts automatically to one or more email folders.
+This will help to keep your alerts organized and easier to track and sort through.

-If your alerts are sent out via RSS feed, you can use a feed reader to view the information on your smart phone or mobile device.
+If you choose to receive alerts via RSS feed, you can use a feed reader to view the information on your smart phone or mobile device.

-Once you have set up your alerts, you can track information about keywords, brands, the competition, etc., or create content in your topic of choice.
+Once your alerts are set up, you can track information about topics, names, the competition, etc., or start creating web content on the latest news in your topic of choice.

-How To Republish News Items From Google Alerts On Your Site
+How To Republish News Items From Google Alerts On Your Website

-You can republish news items directly from Google Alerts on your WordPress your WordPress blog as blog posts or as a ‘widgetized’ item on your sidebar.
+You can display news items directly from Google Alerts on your WordPress your WordPress website as blog posts or as a ‘widgetized’ item on your sidebar.

 Let’s take a look at both methods: